 - Calculators: The school provides calculators for in-class use.
 Students use simple calculators, scientific calculators and additionally a set of TI 84+Graphing calculators are used by students in Mathematics and Science.

 Mobile phones are becoming an increasingly common addition to a student’s belongings.
-Whilst they may serve as a useful link to parents, students will be asked to switch off their phones during school hours and should keep them in their school bag.
+Whilst they may serve as a useful link to parents, students will be asked to switch off their phones during school hours and should keep them in their assigned locker.
 The school is not liable in case of damage or loss.

 Use by Students